fervlx/findme/README.md

             android:value="YOUR API KEY"/>`

  ### Add Mapbox key
- This app uses mapbox drirections api for get and draw routes, so you need a [mapbox key](https://account.mapbox.com/).
-Add the in (../lib/services/mapbox.dio.dart)
+ This app uses mapbox directions api for get and draw routes, so you need a [mapbox key](https://account.mapbox.com/).
+Add the key in (../lib/services/mapbox.dio.dart)

  `class MapboxInterceptor extends Interceptor {